 Teen years in a kid’s life are often coloured with capricious moods, increased privacy & defiant behaviours.
 Moreover, these changes in their behaviour are not always intentional.
 At times, these changes happen when teens are trying to understand and untangle complexities of their own life situations.
 Additionally, these changes do not in any way imply that your teen daughter does not want your love care and attention any more.

 In her not so easy teen years, when she is struggling with bigger issues like self worth, peer pressure & career chaos, what your teen daughter really needs is unconditional love and support.
-An empathetic ear & a non judgemental heart eases their life a little bit.
-Therefore, talking to your teenage daughter as a friend and connecting with her at a deeper level makes her feel secure and cared for.
+An empathetic ear & a non judgemental heart eases her life a little bit.
+Therefore, talking to your teenage daughter as a friend and connecting with her helps build a better relationship with your teen daughter.
 Also, operating from a friendship platform helps in having those crucial conversations with your teenage daughter .
 The conversations on subjects like dating advice, importance of team work, sex and self respect.